rdfjs-base/formats/README.md

 This package is an ES Modules fork of [@rdfjs/formats-common](https://npm.im/@rdfjs/formats-common).

-It uses a [lazy version os `SinkMap`](https://github.com/rdf-esm/sink-map) to dynamically load the sinks.
+It uses a [lazy version of `SinkMap`](https://github.com/rdf-esm/sink-map) to dynamically load the sinks.

 This way bundlers like webpack will create chunks for them and only load them when they are first needed.